-- Co2 – a greenhouse gas that is harmless in small quantities (we breathe out Co2), but high levels of Co2 can negatively affect cognitive function and sleep.
-Left unchecked, Co2 leaks are deadly.
+- Carbon Dioxide – a greenhouse gas that is harmless in small quantities (we breathe out carbon dioxide), but high levels of carbon dioxide can negatively affect cognitive function and sleep.
+Left unchecked, carbon dioxide leaks are deadly.

 That all seems scary, but thankfully, home air quality monitor helps detect and inform you when any of the above get to levels that are harmful to your health.
 Keep in mind, air quality monitors only detect these particles and gases, they don’t eliminate them.
 You’ll want to pair an air quality monitor with an air purifier or find a smart air quality device that can connect to your smart home system to automatically take action when air quality reaches harmful levels.
 You can also check out the EPA’s guidelines on how to reduce exposure to harmful air particles at home.

-You know virtually everything that goes into your body, now it’s time to take control over what you breathe in.
+You know virtually everything that goes into your body, now it’s time to take control over what you breathe.
 Below you’ll find our recommendations for the best air quality monitors to put your mind at ease about the air you are breathing.

 1. Awair Element Air Quality Monitor

 When you don’t want an obtrusive, flashy air monitor attached to your wall, elect to go with the stylish Awair Element Air Quality Monitor, which blends nicely into your home decor.
-Although it blends in with your other smart home products, it still keeps a watchful eye over Co2 levels, humidity, temperature, VOCs and fine particles.
-These readings will stream to your phone with advice on how to adjust levels.
+Although it blends in with your other smart home products, it still keeps a watchful eye over carbon dioxide levels, humidity, temperature, VOCs and fine particles.
+These readings will be sent to your phone, tracking your air quality over time and offering advice on how to improve the air around you.
 It’s also compatible with Alexa and Google Home for complete smart home integration.